Berlin river cruise: Should you book a Spree boat tour?

 The Museum Island

 The Berlin River Cruise will then travel past the famous Museum Island.
 That’s a complex of five iconic Berlin Museums, and the one on your left is the Bode Museum.
-The Museum Island is a Unesco World Heritage Site, and if you have a genuine interest in history and art, it’s a must-do on your trip to Berlin.
+The Museum Island is a UNESCO World Heritage Site, and if you have a genuine interest in history and art, it’s a must-do on your trip to Berlin.
 The Berlin Welcome Card grants you free access to all five museums, so consider purchasing it if you plan to visit them.

 Friedrichstrasse